yaufai/rescript-next-blog-template/posts/GettingStarted.md

 - `site.config.mjs`: site and author profile
     - See [Site Config](site_config) for more details
 - `public/favicon.png`: set a favicon image for tabs opening your blog
+- `src/components/SocialButton.res`: decide which social links are available

 To compile Markdown files: